GridTools/gridtools/docs/manuals/glossary/glossary.rst

     multiple stencils.
 See :ref:`composition_of_stencils`.

   Halo Descriptor
-    An object defining the halo regions of a :term:`Data Store`.
+    An object defining the :term:`Halo` regions of a :term:`Computation`.
 See section :ref:`halo-descriptor`.

   Boundary Condition